yogeshmpandey/yogeshmpandey.github.io/_posts/2017-03-21-Ratnagiri.md

 >Camels for the Beach ride

-The beach was very pristine and clam.
+The beach was very pristine and calm.
 Blue ocean waving across the white sand made the time stop for a moment.
 Later in the evening we enjoyed the amazing sunset while eating

 <img src="http://i.imgur.com/LX8vpsd.jpg" alt="">

 >Sunset to die for

-**Day 2: Sir !
+**Day 2: Sir!
 Jaigad ka last bus to nikal gya !**

 We planned to visit the Jaigad fort from Ganpatiphule the next day.
-But the last bus was not availabe when we reached the bus station.
-Insted we hopped into the next bus that came to the stand which dropped us in Malgund.
-It was a 2 km tedious walk to malgund beach in the itching sun.
+But the last bus was not available when we reached the bus station.
+Instead we hopped on the next bus that came to the stand which dropped us in Malgund.
+It was a 2 km tedious walk to the malgund beach in the itching sun.
-It was no way we could go to the beach in this soaring mercury, So instead we sat on the stairs and enjoyed the views.
+It was no way we could go to the beach in this soaring mercury, So instead, we sat on the stairs and enjoyed the views.

 <img src="http://i.imgur.com/u8iiGIE.jpg" alt="">

 >Malgund Beach

-We sat at an old an unhabited temple as we waited for the bus back to ratnagiri.
-After reaching the city and having a delicios lunch at <a href ="https://www.facebook.com/pages/Hotel-Mithila/415963098438875">Mithila</a> we headed towards Thiba point.Thiba point is situated on a small hillock.
-This is also a best sunset point and provides good view of the kajali Mongroves, the port and the Arabian sea.
-We had to wait for a couple of hours to get in as the place opened up at 4pm.
+We sat at an old an uninhabited temple as we waited for the bus back to Ratnagiri.
+After reaching the city and having a delicious lunch at <a href ="https://www.facebook.com/pages/Hotel-Mithila/415963098438875">Mithila</a> we headed towards Thiba point.Thiba point is situated on a small hillock.
+This is also a best sunset point and provides good view of the kajali Mangroves, the port and the Arabian sea.
+We had to wait for a couple of hours to get in as the place opened up at 4 pm.
 From there we took an auto to explore Ratnagiri Fort and Bhagwati Mandir.

 <img src="http://i.imgur.com/wXsYAiV.jpg" alt="">